MultiLLMFinance/Climate-Finance/README.md

-the combinations training codes saved in "code" fold. the results of combinations based on wall street journal saved in "wall_street" fold. the results of combinations based on another databased saved in "us_climate_news" fold. the project have been submitting to EMNLP2025.
+the combinations training codes saved in "code" fold. the results of combinations based on wall street journal saved in "wall_street" fold. the results of combinations based on another databased saved in "us_climate_news" fold. the project have been submitted to EMNLP2025.